10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Mistake 2: Comparing Services Only by the Visible Fee

 A transfer service advertising “Send $300 for only $2” sounds like a dramatically better deal than one advertising “Send $300 for $5.”
-But if the first service applies an exchange rate margin of 4 percent and the second applies a margin of 0.5 percent, the $2 fee service may actually cost $10 to $12 more per transfer when the exchange rate cost is included.
+But if the first service applies an exchange rate margin of 4 percent and the second applies 0.5 percent, the $2 fee service may actually cost $10 to $12 more per transfer when the exchange rate cost is included.

 What to do instead: